RobertAhlin/emx/README.md

 ### <a id="validating"></a>Validating

+- HTML Validating:
+  - Link to each page

+- CSS Validating
+  -

+- PEP8 Validating
+  -
 From my issue of not being able to find a working pep8 validator in PP3, I got a validator in the feedback.
 So using that to vaildate my code.